ovace/art/essays/how-to-learn-anything.md

 ### Learn in focused outbursts

-Choose small goals that take from one day to one week, ane reach them one by one.
+Choose small goals that take from one day to one week, and reach them one by one.

 A goal can be anything that you want to do, e.g.:

 - learn X
 - make Y work

 Learn all the basis well to achieve the goal.
-You will often find that it will take way longer because your subgoals multiplied, but it does not matter: learn the basis well, and continue until the original goal is done, or you decide it is too hard for now.
+You will often find that it will take way longer because your sub goals multiplied, but it does not matter: learn the basis well, and continue until the original goal is done, or you decide it is too hard for now.

+### Virtuous loop of success

+As your tutorials start getting more and more views, you are more and more constantly reminded that you are doing something awesome.

+Just keep monitoring your metrics.

+Then this leads you to contribute more, which leads to more upvotes, and so on.